Live at Red Rocks (video)

-Live at Red Rocks is a concert video album by the American singer-songwriter and Fleetwood Mac vocalist Stevie Nicks.
+Live at Red Rocks is a concert performance video by the American singer-songwriter and Fleetwood Mac vocalist Stevie Nicks.
 It was filmed during Nicks' 1986 Rock a Little Tour.
-It features special guests Peter Frampton on guitar and Mick Fleetwood on drums.
+It features special guests Peter Frampton on guitar and Mick Fleetwood on percussion.
 It was nominated for the Grammy Award for Best Performance Music Video in 1987.
-Originally released as an Enhanced CD-ROM in 1987, it was reissued on DVD in 2007.
+Originally released on VHS and Laserdisc in 1987, it was also issued on the VCD format, and later reissued on DVD in 2007.